Family Tree Software Comparison

 - Little or no reporting.

-- Relies on relatives knowing where to look to find
+- Relies on relatives knowing where to look to find family

 - Difficult to determine if the site will still be around in 10,

 25, 50 or 100 years time for your descendants to access.

-- Host organisation will keep altering the software to
+- Host organisation will keep altering the software to stay ahead

 of other website applications.

-|Recording your tree in a family tree program on your
+|Recording your tree in a family tree program on your own PC.

-Compare family tree
+family tree programs

 - Once only cost of purchasing software.
-It is yours to
+It is yours to use for as

-use for as long as you wish.
+long as you wish.